Senior Resources » 10 Thrifty Tips for Living Alone After 60

 1. Shop with coupons.

-Coupons are a wonderful invention, and there are many ways you can get your hands on them.
-If you shop frequently at a certain place, you’ve probably been asked about joining the store loyalty program.
+Chances are, you’ve probably been asked about joining some sort of store loyalty program.
 If you haven’t taken the cashier up on that offer yet, do it!
-You can also cut coupons from the newspaper or print them off online.
-Of course, don’t fall into the pitfall of buying more just because you have coupons!
+You can also cut coupons from the newspaper or print them from a website.
+Just don’t fall into the pitfall of buying more just because you have coupons!

 2. Cook at home.

 Eating out is always a treat, but it can also be expensive.
 In fact, the Bureau of Labor Statistics estimated that the average American household spends over $3,000 a year dining out!
-Plus, there’s another major benefit of eating at home.
-Home-cooked meals are generally healthier and more nutritious than their restaurant counterparts.
-Talk about a win-win!
+Even going on a daily coffee run can add up fast.
+If you purchase a coffee every day for a month, that’s $75 a month!
+With the cost of living soaring, treat eating out as just that: a rare treat and luxury.

 Advertisement.